jake-hatfield/leadgeek-extension/SECURITY.md

 ## Reporting a Vulnerability

-Email support@leadgeek.io with an explanation of your assessment.
+[Email Leadgeek support](mailto:support@leadgeek.io) with an explanation of your assessment of any security vulnerabilities and it will be reviewed ASAP.